carolinepacheco/LinearRegression/README.md

 where m is the slope of the line known as angular gradient and b is the point at which the line crosses the y-axis also known as linear gradient.

-You can find more details about Linear Regression at https://medium.com/p/dee84865cbf7.

 ## Prerequisites (my environments)